intermine/im-docs/docs/database/data-sources/library/go/go-obo.rst

 Optional parameter: <property name="ontologyPrefix" value="FBbt"/>

 This parameter causes the data parser to only load ontology terms with that prefix.
 Some OBO files have cross references that include ontology terms from other ontologies.
 Unfortunately the file doesn't include which terms correspond to which ontologies so we have to set the prefix.

+Optional parameter: <property name="licence" value="https://creativecommons.org/licenses/by/4.0/"/>

+This parameter will update the DataSet.licence field with the value you specify.

 .. index:: GO, gene ontology, OBO